 Patient compliance with a good treatment plan can control symptoms of migraine to a degree that allows a person to live a normal active life.
 Treatment plans include medications and avoiding substances and situations that can trigger a migraine.
 For more information on treatment, refer to treatment of migraine....more »

 A diagnosis of migraine may be overlooked or delayed because symptoms may not occur very often.
-In addition, some symptoms, such as visual disturbances, numbness, dizziness, and headache can mimic symptoms of other conditions, such as a stroke, transient ischemia attack, psychosis, retinal detachment, cluster headaches, tension headache ...more misdiagnosis »
+In addition, some symptoms, such as visual disturbances, numbness, dizziness, and headache can mimic symptoms of other conditions, such as a stroke, transient ischemia attack, psychosis, retinal detachment, cluster headaches, tension headache, brain tumor, subdural hemorrhage, and ...more misdiagnosis »

 Home medical tests possibly related to Migraine: